-Our Senior-Level 16 & over competition, will take place on Sunday, October 22, at about 2 p.m.
+Our Senior-Level 16 & over competition, will take place on Sunday, October 21, at about 2 p.m.
 You must register at least two hours before the event, however!
-Lots of prizes, including gift certificates, lots of cash and an XB1 System 1TB with Halo Wars 2 Bundle as the Grand Prize!
-Special prize for active military cosplayers!
+Lots of prizes, including gift certificates, lots of cash and a Special Grand Prize plus a prize for active military cosplayers!

 Helping organize our cosplay competition and also hosting cosplay seminars will be cosplay superstars Candace Phillips from AFK for Cosplay, Sarah Townsend, 2015 Grand Prize winner, and Rocky Melvin, 2017 SuperCon Grand Prize winner.